-Deported to Mexico: Who is the US kicking out?
+One-way flight to Mexico: Who is the US deporting?

 Planning to return

-David Padilla doesn't seem to pay much attention to the social worker's explanation.
+David Padilla doesn't seem to pay much attention to the social worker who greeted him at the airport in Mexico City.

 The 26-year-old tells her he plans to go back to the United States because that's what he promised his children, now living with their mom in Utah.